 The name Castle Combe comes in part from a 12th-century Norman castle which once stood 600 metres to the north of the village.
 It was built on the site of an old Roman Villa by Reginald de Dunstanville – illegitimate son of King Henry I – during the 1135–1154 Civil War.
 And the other part of the name comes from the valley the village sits in, known as a ‘combe’ in Old English.

 The level of the By Brook dropped in the late 16th century, so it couldn’t power the mills and the cloth industry moved away.
 Since then no new buildings have been built, giving Castle Combe its unspoilt feel.
-It’s now a conservation area with over 100 Grade II-listed buildings.
+It’s now a conservation area which has over 100 Grade II-listed buildings.

-If you want to learn more about the history of Castle Combe, you can take a 40- or 60-minute Step Back in Time village tour with costumed guide and local history expert Carly Batten.
+If you want to learn more about the history of Castle Combe, you can take a 60-minute Step Back in Time village tour with costumed guide and local history expert Carly Batten.

 Map of Castle Combe